 Kai Pez on Calle 20 offers you the chance to soak in the stunning views over the lake as you eat.
-Impressive at any time of the day, but sunset is probably the best time of all.
+It’s impressive at any time of the day, but sunset is probably the best time of all.
 The menu includes some mouthwatering fresh fish – available for lunch or dinner.

-There are a few typical Mexican dishes, with Tacos de Cochinita being the regional specialty, as well as shrimp and tuna which you can enjoy with a salad or as a burger.
-Empanadas de Chaya with its gouda cheese is another dish worth a try!
+There are a few typical Mexican dishes, with Tacos de Cochinita being the regional specialty, as well as shrimp and tuna, which you can enjoy with a salad or as a burger.
+Empanadas de Chaya, with its gouda cheese, is another dish worth a try!

 7 Shades of Blue in Laguna Bacalar Mexico & why it’s special!

-The lake, Laguna de Bacalar, has so much to offer those wishing to swim, sail or try out various watersports.
+The lake so much to offer those wishing to swim, sail, or try out various watersports.
 But what makes Laguna Bacalar even more special is the watercolor.

 Qualified scuba divers will find plenty of spots to explore.
-With the added bonus of the unique history associated with Bacalar, and the delicious food available, your time in Bacalar is guaranteed to leave you well-refreshed by the end of your vacation.
+With the added bonus of the unique history associated with Bacalar and the delicious food available, your time in Bacalar is guaranteed to leave you well-refreshed by the end of your vacation.

 After a vacation in Bacalar, you may be faced with a tough choice – should you tell anyone else about this magical place or keep it to yourself?!
-Another one of our favorite places in Mexico not yet on the radar is Isla Holbox, trust us it’s amazing.
+Another one of our favorite places in Mexico that is not yet on the radar is Isla Holbox.
+Trust us, it’s amazing.

 Bacalar may be a late developer in Mexico’s tourist trade, but in some ways, that is to its advantage.
 Bacalar can offer an authentic Mexican ‘’feel’’ that is unlikely to disappear any time soon.
 Combining some historical gems with a wonderfully unspoiled natural environment, it’s ideal for travelers who simply want to relax during their time in Bacalar, Mexico.